wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 3.3.0 =
+* Changed PayPal IPN reply to use TLS instead of SSL because of the POODLE vulnerability
+* Changed PayPal IPN reply to better handle unexpected characters and avoid IPN verification failure - props smarques

+= 3.2.4 =
+* Fixed: Don't start a PHP session if one has already been started - props nikdow and gingrichdk

 = 3.2.3 =
 * Fixed: Unwanted extra space in front of Add me to your mailing list prompt